spoddutur/my-notes/solr2.md

 2. **Tranform TokenStream** to either filter, edit or add new tokens by applying analysers like shingles, synonyms, auto phrasing, taxonomies etc as per user's configuration on the field.
 3. **Generate [Lucene's Query](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/search/Query.java)** object out of TokenStream.

-This article is an attempt to give a preview of how solr's QueryParser progressed from just simple parsing using mainly conjunction/disjunction operators to handling today's advanced graph-representation of TokenStreams i.e., those produced by analysers like SynonymGraphFilter etc. For this, let’s go little back into history and analyse following query with different variants to parse it.
+This article is an attempt to give a preview of how solr's QueryParser progressed from just simple parsing using mainly conjunction/disjunction operators to handling today's advanced graph-representation of TokenStreams i.e., those produced by analysers like SynonymGraphFilter etc. For this, let’s go little back into history and analyse following query as to how different versions of QueryParsers parsed it.
 ```markdown
 q=red apple&qf=title,description
 ```